 As noted yesterday, we were docked right next to Island Princess III, which ferries tourists up and down the Peterborough lift lock.
-By right next to we mean right next to.
-Maybe 20 feet away at the most.
-By the end of the weekend’s 200 boat trips, we knew by rote the first 10-minute script of the jokes used by Jody—who assured each group that “Jody is a boy’s name”—to entertain the passengers.
+And by “right next to” we really mean right next to.
+Maybe twenty feet away at the most.
+By the end of the weekend’s 200 boatloads of entertained tourists, we knew by rote the first ten-minute script of the jokes used by Jody—who assured each group that “Jody is a boy’s name”—to entertain the passengers.
 The passengers dutifully laughed.
 We dutifully cringed.

-This is the highest hydraulic lift lock in the world.
-In fact, that’s exactly what the lock attendant suggested should be used as the argument to be an “up downer”—a boat that loops the lock rather than just passing one way—if one spouse is reluctant.
-The one of us who wants to go through it 3 times instead of just once has been using that line with some regularity in preparation for tomorrow.
-If all works out, we’ll have some video along with some other interesting tidbits.
+In fact, that’s exactly what the lock attendant suggested should be used as the argument to be an “up-downer”—a boat that loops the lock rather than just passing one way—if one spouse is reluctant.
+The one of us who wants to go through it three times instead of just once has been using that line with some regularity in preparation for tomorrow.
+The other one of us has used her perfected eye roll just as many times.
+If all works out, however, we’ll have some video along with some other interesting tidbits.

 The plan had been to go bowling at the joint across the street.
 Brent took a bowling class in college so had an obvious advantage, but we were confident that we could win the more important Big Lebowski-quote competition even without any contribution by Dana.
-But alas, the lanes were closed.
+Alas, the lanes were closed despite the sign clearly stating that we could roll “year round.”
 It looked a bit sketchy when we got over there anyway so maybe it’s for the best.

 Dinner with Second Wave on the boat, with a solid plan for tomorrow.
 We’ll drone over to check out the blue line at lock 20.
 If it’s clear, we’ll head out.
 If it’s jammed up, maybe we can go back to bed.
 Either way, we’re up-downers all the way.